-The Indian Fighters
+The Frontier Fighters

 The letter written on 22 Mar 1849 to Lyman C Draper by Adam Poe (son of Andrew Poe the Indian fighter) provided insight into details of the Poe battle and life in the frontier sttlements.
 In the 1830′s, Lyman C Draper of Philadelphia was the premier historian of Indian Wars that occurred in the Ohio River Valley.
-His correspondence with survivors and relatives of the early settlers, including this letter from Adam Poe, comprise the largest first-hand account of the history of the region.
+His correspondence with survivors and relatives of the early settlers, including this series of letters from Adam Poe, comprise the largest first-hand account of the history of the region.

 1. Capt Adam Poe, “Early History of the Poe Family in America”, East Liverpool Crisis, about 1890, p 7-12.